-- 1. An individual oral exam will take no longer than 1.5 hours.
-An oral exam or test for a group of students will take no longer than 4 hours.
+- An individual oral exam will take no longer than 1.5 hours.
+An oral exam or test for a group of students will take no longer than four hours.
 The duration of a written exam or test is listed on the exam or test itself.
-The duration of an oral exam will be announced before the exam or test. - 2.
-A written exam or test is evaluated based on predefined standards for the various questions or parts of questions that make up the exam or test. - 3.
-The maximum number of points that can be earned per question of a written exam or test will be announced to students by listing it alongside each question. - 4.
-If, while the exam or test is being held, it turns out that the possibility of completing the test within the available time was incorrectly assessed, either due to the clarity of the questions or due to the difficulty of the exam or test, the examiner will immediately report this fact to the examination board.
-The examination board is authorised to prescribe new standards to account for this fact.
+The duration of an oral exam will be announced before the exam or test. - 2) A written exam or test is evaluated based on predefined standards for the various questions or parts of questions that make up the exam or test. - 3) The maximum number of points that can be earned per question of a written exam or test will be announced to students by listing it alongside each question. - 4) If, while the exam or test is being held, it turns out that the possibility of completing the test within the available time was incorrectly assessed, either due to the clarity of the questions or due to the difficulty of the exam or test, the examiner will immediately report this fact to the Examination Board.

-The examination board is authorised to prescribe new standards to account for this fact.
+The Examination Board is authorised to prescribe new standards to account for this fact.